g-plane/rize/docs/getting-started.md

   .saveScreenshot('searching-node.png')
 ```

-If all work well, you should find a screenshot file in current directory.
+If all worked well, you should find a screenshot file in current directory.

 Now are everything done?
 Not really.
 Don't forget to exit the browser: